-• A pitch should make the recipient curious about more information.
+- A sales pitch should make the recipient curious about more information.

-To help you get started with cold calling and writing a script, I’ve listed some short examples below.
-Here are my four favorite categories for a cold calling script, to trick companies by phone into making a personal follow-up appointment:
+To help you get started with cold calling and writing a script, I’ve listed some short lead-generating examples below.
+Here are my four favorite categories for a cold calling and sales pitch script, to trick companies by phone into making a personal follow-up appointment:

 1. Increase sales.